Dr. Maria Murgu – Research Assistant

 Iulia Gherghescu, through her passion for rendering and painting discovered the absorbing and intense world of design.
 For her, CINETic is a frightening challenge and an opportunity to learn new things from modern perspectives.
 During her 10 years as a designer, she received a Master degree from Tulane University, a Ph.D. from UNATC and was selected for 3 editions of Prague Quadrennial of Performance Design and Space.

-Marius Cătălin Hodea – Research Assistant, 3D Technician, PhD candidate at the National University of Arts in Bucharest
+Marius Cătălin Hodea – Research Assistant, 3D Technician, PhD student at the National University of Arts in Bucharest

 I started from environmental, space and industrial design and went into a direction where experiencing space in real or virtual life combined with technology makes it a unique and new experience.